Hi, writers.

 How should I submit to you?

 There is a lot going on in my inbox so keeping things brief is the way to go.
-I can’t emphasize this enough.
-Our full guidelines are here, but in a nutshell, here’s what I need:
+Our submission guidelines are here (pretty please read them!) but in a nutshell, here’s what I need.

 The email should include the following:

-1. A cover letter that provides a paragraph-long description of the work, a total word count, a short list of comparable books in print, whether you are agented, a summary of any previously published material included in the manuscript (if applicable), and a paragraph-long biography of who you are as a writer.
-Have you published elsewhere?
-If not, that’s okay!
-Debut authors are welcome here, as well as those who’ve danced this dance for decades.
+1. A paragraph-long description of the work, a total word count of the work, a short list of comparable books in print, whether you are agented, a summary of any previously published material included in the manuscript (if applicable), and a paragraph-long, third-person professional biography.

 2. Attach a single Word doc with an excerpt of at least 10 and no more than 30 double-spaced pages.
 Please do not send the full manuscript unless I request it.